 You should be able to manually uninstall Search1 without difficult, but if you are unfamiliar with the process, use the below provided instructions to help you.
 Alternatively, you can use anti-spyware software.

-Download Removal Toolto remove Search1Use our recommended removal tool to uninstall Search1.
+Download Removal Toolto scan for Search1Use our recommended removal tool to scan for Search1.
 Trial version of WiperSoft provides detection of computer threats like Search1 and assists in its removal for FREE.
 You can delete detected registry entries, files and processes yourself or purchase a full version.